YottaDB/YDBDoc/ProgGuide/extrout.rst

 There may be only a single occurrence of the type ydb_status_t for each entryref.

+.. _preallocation:

 ++++++++++++++++++++++++++++++++++++
 Pre-allocation of Output Parameters
 ++++++++++++++++++++++++++++++++++++

 The definition of parameters passed by reference with direction output can include specification of a pre-allocation value.
-This is the number of units of memory that the user wants YottaDB to allocate before passing the parameter to the external routine.
-For example, in the case of type ydb_char_t \*, the pre-allocation value would be the number of bytes to be allocated before the call to the external routine.
+This is the number of bytes of memory that the user wants YottaDB to allocate before passing the parameter to the external routine.
+For example, :code:`ydb_char_t *[1000]` would allocate a block of 1000 bytes and pass its address to the external routine.

 Specification of a pre-allocation value should follow these rules:

 * Pre-allocation is an unsigned integer value specifying the number of bytes to be allocated on the system heap with a pointer passed into the external call.
-* Pre-allocating on a type with a direction of input or input/output results in a YottaDB error.
+* Pre-allocating on a type with a direction of input (I) or input/output (IO) results in a YottaDB error.
+* Input-output (IO) parameters are pre-allocated only the space required to pass the input string.
 * Pre-allocation is meaningful only on types ydb_char_t \*, ydb_string_t \*, and ydb_buffer_t \*.
-On all other types the pre-allocation value specified will be ignored and the parameter will be allocated a default value for that type.
-Make sure to set the 'length' field for ydb_string_t \* arguments and 'len_alloc' field for ydb_buffer_t * appropriately before returning control to YottaDB.
+On all other types the pre-allocation value specified will be ignored and the parameter will be allocated enough space for its type.
+Make sure to set the 'length' field for ydb_string_t \* arguments and 'len_used' field for ydb_buffer_t * appropriately before returning control to YottaDB.
 On return from the external call, YottaDB uses the value in the length field as the length of the returned value, in bytes.
-* If the user does not specify any value, then the default pre-allocation value would be assigned to the parameter.
-* Specification of pre-allocation for "scalar" types (parameters which are passed by value) is an error.
+* Specification of pre-allocation of non-pointer types is an error.

 .. note::
    Pre-allocation is optional for all output-only parameters except ydb_char_t \*, ydb_string_t \*, and ydb_buffer_t \*.
 Pre-allocation yields better management of memory for the external call.
-When an external call exceeds its specified preallocation (ydb_char_t \*, ydb_string_t \*, and ydb_buffer_t \*), YottaDB produces the EXCEEDSPREALLOC error.
+When an external call exceeds its specified pre-allocation (ydb_char_t \*, ydb_string_t \*, and ydb_buffer_t \*), YottaDB produces the EXCEEDSPREALLOC error.
 In the case that the user allocates space for the character pointer inside a ydb_string_t * type output parameter, a length field longer than the specified preallocated size for the output parameter does not cause an EXCEEDSPREALLOC error.

- .. _callback-mech:
+.. _callback-mechanism:

 +++++++++++++++++++++++++++++
-Callback Mechanism
+Callback Functions
 +++++++++++++++++++++++++++++

-YottaDB exposes certain functions that are internal to the YottaDB runtime library for the external calls via a callback mechanism.
-While making an external call, YottaDB populates and exposes a table of function pointers containing addresses to call-back functions.

-Some of these callbacks (not all) can be linked at compilation time by including libyottadb.h.
-A fuller set can be discovered at runtime by a mechanism described after the table below.

-libyottadb.h includes definitions for the following entry points exported from libyottadb:
+Certain functions necessary as call-back functions can be accessed during compile-time, either by including libyottadb.h, or using a deprecated callback mechanism.
+Access by means of libyottadb.h is preferred and will be explained first.

+New external functions should use the first mechanism by simply linking these functions at compilation time by including libyottadb.h.
+This file incorporates definitions for the following entry points which are exported by the libyottadb shared library:

 .. code-block:: C